 Feeding a baby comfortable and efficiently is the most important aspect of a newborn’s life and a precious experience for a new mom.
 Lip and Tongue-Ties are not a new problem.
 In fact, a Lip or Tongue-Tie is one of the main reasons given to Moms to wean her child to a bottle instead of breastfeeding.
 However, in the past decade, there has been increased awareness of the benefits of breastfeeding.
 This awareness has allowed breastfeeding to become more popular again, while also bringing more attention to the problems associated with breastfeeding, such as Lip and Tongue-Ties.

 A normal frenum is a connective band bringing two soft tissue pieces together.
 In some cases, if that band connects too low or tight is may result in a condition known as a Tongue-Tie or a Lip-Tie.
 These conditions can jeopardize the beautiful nursing relationship between a mother and her newborn.
-A frenectomy procedure allows a baby to freely use their lip and tongue for an efficient, effective, and comfortable feeding experience.
+Additionally, there may be many other long term consequences of untreated lip and/or tongue tie:

 Many children struggle with transitioning from milk to purees or table foods.
 While some become picky eaters and have difficulty managing variable texture of table foods.

 Cavities seen on the front part of the incisors or recession of gums near the midline are often attributable to lip-ties.
 Cavities on the chewing surface of the molars are often seen in patients that have a tongue-tie and never developed the reflex to clean out the sticky foods after snacks or meals.

 Many children develop air management and speech clarity or articulation problems due to limited range or motion and elevation of all parts of the tongue required to produce various sounds–l/th d/n, st/sr/kh/gh, m/p/b and so on.